Unstructured-IO/unstructured/docs/source/index.rst

 :doc:`bricks`
   Learn more about partitioning, cleaning, and staging bricks, including advanced usage patterns.

-:doc:`upstream_connectors`
+:doc:`source_connectors`
   Connect to your favorite data storage platforms for an effortless batch processing of your files.

-:doc:`downstream_connectors`
+:doc:`destination_connectors`
-  Connect to your favorite data storage platforms to write you ingest results to..
+  Connect to your favorite data storage platforms to write you ingest results to.

 :doc:`metadata`
   Learn more about how metadata is tracked in the ``unstructured`` library.